 The promoters of the Company have 14 years of experience in investment research and asset management.
+The details of the promoters and the directors of the portfolio manager are as below:

 Name Qualification Brief Experience Saurabh Mukherjea Saurabh holds a BSc & MSc in Economics from the London School of Economics and is also a CFA charter holder.
 Saurabh is also a member of SEBI's Mutual Fund Advisory Committee.
 Saurabh Mukherjea is a current Director of the Company.
 He was previously the chief executive officer of Ambit Capital Private Limited ("Ambit"), which is a SEBI registered institutional broker and wealth management firm, for a duration of 2 (two) years and has worked at Ambit for a total period of 8 (eight) years.
 Sudhanshu Nahta Sudhanshu holds a B. Com from Mumbai University and is a qualified Chartered Accountant.
 Sudhanshu Nahta is a current Director of the Company.
 He was previously working with the institutional equities strategy team of Ambit.
-Pramod Gubbi Pramod is CFA charterholder with a B.Tech from Regional Engineering College, Pramod Gubbi is a current Director of the Company.
+Pramod Gubbi Pramod is CFA charter holder with a B.Tech from Regional Engineering College, Pramod Gubbi is a current Director of the Company.
 He was previously Managing Director & Head of Institutional Equities of